At Kildare, we understand how to provide your daughter with an education that will enhance her confidence, resilience and success.

 - Girls hear better and are more sensitive to angry, loud voices.

 - Teaching girls using an approach which recognises these gender differences, enables girls to live up to their full potential and be comfortable being themselves.

 Girls’ schools are ‘can do’ environments

-- Girl-centred learning leaves no doubt as to who receives the teacher’s full attention, or who will be taking maths, science, and technology classes.
+- Girl-centred learning leaves no doubt about who receives the teacher’s full attention, or who will be taking maths, science, STEM and ICT classes.